 Taking a boat tour around Lake Lucerne is one of the most exciting and romantic ways to see it and can be accomplished on one of five historic art deco paddle boats.

-These sightseeing boats travel around Lake Lucerne, between Alpnachstad and Flüelen, stopping at the most charming spots on the lakeshore, including Weggis departures of various lengths, where you can even enjoy a candlelight supper.
+These sightseeing boats travel around the lake, between Alpnachstad and Flüelen, stopping at the most charming spots on the lakeshore, including Weggis departures of various lengths, where you can even enjoy a candlelight supper.

 See Related: Best Theme Parks in Europe